bbauska/W3Cx-3of5/README.md

 Here we provide a basic introduction to JavaScript.
 If you want to learn more, many resources are available on the Web; this document is simply here to give you a head start.
 Remember that one great thing about these MOOCs courses is that everybody can help each other.
 Some students are very good in JavaScript and are usually very happy to help others when they encounter difficulties.

-**You will learn a lot by looking at examples, tweaking them, cloning and modifying them, etc.** Many previous students who were real JavaScript beginners managed to do [all]{.underline} the assignments (drawing and animating a monster with keyboard/mouse interaction)!
+**You will learn a lot by looking at examples, tweaking them, cloning and modifying them, etc.** Many previous students who were real JavaScript beginners managed to do [all] the assignments (drawing and animating a monster with keyboard/mouse interaction)!
 And they did this by just studying the provided examples.

 ### External resources